XrousDev/Zero-To-ETH-Zurich/README.md

 ## License
 This work is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** License.
 This license states that you may not use the work for commercial purposes and may not distribute modified versions.

+## Free to use, but not to modify or sell